tycon/tycon.github.io/_posts/2016-08-19-disciplined-inconsistency.markdown

 However, there are two major problems with the lattice-of-consistency-levels model espoused by Quelea:

-+ The flow of data between operations executing at various consistency levels is not controlled.
-Consequently, data being maintained at EC can make its way into the data being maintained at SC.
 + In real applications, invariants over the data are almost never strict.
 Applications can tolerate certain amount of error, especially if it improves the performance.
 For example, Amazon can